ChaosDAO-org/subscrape/README.md

 - copy config/sample_scrape_config.json to config/scrape_config.json and configure to your desire.
 - make sure there is a data/parachains folder
 - run
+- corresponding files will be created in data/

+If a file already exists in data/, that operation will be skipped in subsequent runs.

 ## Architecture
 On overview is given in this Twitter thread: https://twitter.com/alice_und_bob/status/1493714489014956037